Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

         MIB.

-    *   The EMS must the retrieve the ituAlarmEntry MIB table data associated with the current alarm from Clearwater Core.
+    *   The EMS must the retrieve the ituAlarmEntry MIB table data associated with the current alarm from Clearwater.
 This MIB provides the alarm severity and the additional detailed alarm description.

 ## Alarm Models